 Switches: Cherry MX and Corsair OPX

-- Cherry MX Speed (Silver): A linear switch with a shorter actuation distance, making it even faster than Reds for competitive gaming.
+- Cherry MX Speed (Silver): A linear switch with a shorter actuation distance, making it faster than Reds for competitive gaming.

 Keycaps: The Shift from ABS to PBT